sureshdvp/reposervice/README.md

 How to build and run
 ===========================
-Maven is the build tool is used for this repository and by jar file can be created running commands like mvn clean insall.
+Maven is the build tool  used for this repository and  jar file can be created running commands like mvn clean insall.

 When this repository is cloned into local machine it can run on IDE